rahimizadeh/Deep-Transfer-Learning-for-Weeds-Classifier/README.md

-Please read the following paper that implements Lithology microscopic image classification on this dataset using transfer learning.
+Please read the following paper that implements Lithology microscopic image classification on Weeds Dataset using transfer learning.
 The paper formulates the classification task to a Federated Transfer Learning (FTL) scheme and proposed a Fine-Tuned Aggregation strategy for Federated Learning (FTA-FTL).

 https://arxiv.org/abs/2501.03349